PrivacyTestDriver/phishphillet/docs/_posts/2023-05-12-usps-phish.md

 # Package Delivery

 **Dear Customer**,
-As a reminder, USPS informs you that your shipment NÂ° US/293815612 is still pending instructions from you.
+As a reminder, USPS informs you that your shipment No US/293815612 is still pending instructions from you.
 -----------------------------------------------------------------------------
 Confirm the payment of the home delivery costs (1,99 USD) and the shipment of the package by clicking on the following